 - Price/Value - 9/109/10

-The HP VH240a is the best budget monitor for office-related tasks.
+The HP VH240a is a good budget monitor for office-related tasks.
 It has an ergonomic stand, built-in speakers, and a great image quality.
 However, for gaming and content creation, there are better alternatives out there.
+Further, those sensitive to screen flickering should look for another display.

 Rob is a software engineer with a Bachelor’s degree from the University of Denver.
 He now works full-time managing DisplayNinja while coding his own projects on the side.